 When you enroll, you'll select a DeltaCare USA primary care general dentist to provide services.
 Family members may select different dentists, as many as three per family, for treatment within the covered service area.
-You'll receive treatment from your primary care dentist.
+You'll receive most of your dental care from your primary care dentist.
 If you need treatment from a specialist, your DeltaCare USA primary care dentist will coordinate a referral for you.